ropensci/rnoaa/README.md

 ## Data sources in rnoaa

 * NOAA NCDC climate data:
-    * We are using the NOAA API version 2
+d    * We are using the NOAA API version 2
     * Docs for the NCDC API are at http://www.ncdc.noaa.gov/cdo-web/webservices/v2
     * GHCN Daily data is available at http://www.ncdc.noaa.gov/oa/climate/ghcn-daily/ via FTP and HTTP
 * Severe weather data docs are at http://www.ncdc.noaa.gov/swdiws/